chalklab/Dataset-NIST-TRC-MySQL/mysql_tables/table_files.md

 * **filename**: the name of the ThermoML file
 * **points**: number of datapoints in a file
 * **updated**: datetime last updated

+### Comments
+The number of files (11,825) is the same as the number of reports and references.